Trial: Labor

 Labor law (also known as employment law) is the body of laws, administrative rulings, and precedents which address the legal rights of, and restrictions on, working people and their organizations.
-As such, it mediates many aspects of the relationship between trade unions, employers and employees.
-In Canada, employment laws related to unionized workplaces are differentiated from those relating to particular individuals.
-In most countries, however, no such distinction is made.
-However, there are two broad categories of labour law.
-First, collective labour law relates to the tripartite relationship between employee, employer and union.
-Second, individual labour law concerns employees' rights at work and through the contract for work.
-The labour movement has been instrumental in the enacting of laws protecting labour rights in the 19th and 20th centuries.
-Labour rights have been integral to social and economic development since the Industrial Revolution.
+Collective labour law relates to the tripartite relationship between employee, employer, and union.
+Individual labour law concerns employees' rights at work also through the contract for work.
+Employment standards are social norms (in some cases also technical standards) for the minimum socially acceptable conditions under which employees or contractors are allowed to work.
+Government agencies (such as the former US Employment Standards Administration) enforce labour law (legislature, regulatory, or judicial).

 Systems

-There are two primary systems for conducting a trial.

 Adversarial

 In common law systems, an adversarial or accusatory approach is used to adjudicate guilt or innocence.
 The assumption is that the truth is more likely to emerge from the open contest between the prosecution and the defense in presenting the evidence and opposing legal arguments, with a judge acting as a neutral referee and as the arbiter of the law.
 In several jurisdictions in more serious cases, there is a jury to determine the facts, although some common law jurisdictions have abolished the jury trial.
 This polarizes the issues, with each competitor acting in its own self-interest, and so presenting the facts and interpretations of the law in a deliberately biased way.

 The intention is that through a process of argument and counter-argument, examination-in-chief and cross-examination, each side will test the truthfulness, relevancy, and sufficiency of the opponent's evidence and arguments.
 To maintain fairness, there is a presumption of innocence, and the burden of proof lies on the prosecution.
 Critics of the system argue that the desire to win is more important than the search for truth.
 Further, the results are likely to be affected by structural inequalities.
 Those defendants with resources can afford to hire the best lawyers.
 Some trials are—or were—of a more summary nature, as certain questions of evidence were taken as resolved (see handhabend and backberend).